 * * * * First change * * * *

+Annex X (informative)

+Mobile gNB with Wireless Access Backhauling (MWAB)

-5.x.y Protocol Stacks for MWAB node
+X.1 Protocol Stacks for MWAB node

-5.x.y.1 Control Plane Protocol Stacks to support N2 interface for MWAB node
+X.1.1 Control Plane Protocol Stacks to support N2 interface for MWAB node

-Figure 5.x.y.1-1: Control Plane Protocol Stacks to support the N2 interface
+Figure X.1.1-1: Control Plane Protocol Stacks to support the N2 interface

-Figure 5.x.y.1-1 illustrates the Control Plane Protocol Stacks to support the N2 interface.
+Figure X.1.1-1 illustrates the Control Plane Protocol Stacks to support the N2 interface.
 A PDU session between MWAB-UE and MWAB-UPF is established as a backhaul link to support the overlayed N2 interface.
 The N2 interface terminates at MWAB-gNB and UE-AMF respectively, which includes NGAP and SCTP/IP layer protocols between them.

-5.x.y.2 User Plane Protocol Stacks to support N3 interface for MWAB node
+X.1.2 User Plane Protocol Stacks to support N3 interface for MWAB node

-Figure 5.x.y.2-1: User Plane Protocol Stacks to support the N3 interface
+Figure X.1.2-1: User Plane Protocol Stacks to support the N3 interface

-Figure 5.x.y.2-1 illustrates the User Plane Protocol Stacks to support the N3 interface.
+Figure X.1.2-1 illustrates the User Plane Protocol Stacks to support the N3 interface.
 A PDU session between MWAB-UE and MWAB-UPF is established as a backhaul link to support the overlayed N3 interface.
 The N3 interface terminates at MWAB-gNB and UE-UPF, which includes GTP-U and UDP/IP layer protocols between them.
 A PDU session between UE and UE-UPF is realized by 1) the Uu between UE and MWAB-gNB, and 2) the N3 between MWAB-gNB and UE-UPF on top of the backhauling PDU session between MWAB-UE and MWAB-UPF.

 * * * End of changes * * * *